theharveyz/cms/intl.en-US/Quick Start/Application groups.md

 ## Application scenarios {#section_e5q_1kb_5db .section}

--   Service-based resource management
+-   **Service-based resource management**

-    Application groups allow enterprise users to categorize resources under their cloud accounts and query monitoring and alarm information by service.
+    Application groups allow enterprise-level users to categorize resources under their accounts and query monitoring and alarm information by service.

--   Inspection and fault location
+-   **Inspection and fault detection**

-    Application groups provide multiple features, including group health measurements, a faulty resource list, and group resource monitoring dashboards.
-These features allow you to periodically inspect resource usage, quickly locate any faulty resources, and identify the causes after receiving an alarm.
+    Application groups provide features such as group health measurements, fault lists, and resource dashboards, which allow you to inspect resource usage and quickly locate any faulty resources and determine alarm causes.

--   Higher resource usage
+-   **Improved resource usage efficiency**

-    Application groups can aggregate and display multidimensional monitoring data.
-This means that you can query group-based and aggregated monitoring data, or data of a single instance, to immediately locate abnormally high resource usage.
+    Application groups can aggregate and display multidimensional monitoring data, helping you query monitoring data from single instances or groups, so that you can quickly locate abnormally high resource usage.

 ## Features {#section_svf_ckb_5db .section}